clojurewerkz/neocons.docs/articles/populating.md

 `clojurewerkz.neocons.rest.transaction/with-transaction` macro which has
 parameters: `transaction`, `commit-on-success?` and a `body`.
 If `commit-on-success?` is `false` then the user will have to manually commit the transaction.
-This can be useful if you wanted to test changes made by cypger statement without actually committing them to the database.
+This can be useful if you wanted to test changes made by cypher statement without actually committing them to the database.
 If there are any errors in the body or any cypher errors in any statement sent the server, the transaction will automatically be rolled back.